microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Or

 **Advanced Path**
-You can follow the provided articles that go over how to programmatically call the DICOM service API using C#, Python, or cURL.
+You can follow the provided articles that go over how to programmatically communicate with the DICOM service using C#, Python, or cURL.

 ## Basic Path